 4) Security and Compliance

 Data security is a top priority for organizations across the globe.
-The General Data Protection Regulation (GDPR) requires companies to protect personal data and privacy as part of their operations and processes.
+The General Data Protection Regulation (GDPR) requires companies to protect personal data and privacy in their operations and processes.
 In addition to this regulation, many more laws and regulations affect your ability to collect and use customer information effectively to provide value-added services or products through your business.
 For example:

 - HIPAA defines how healthcare providers can collect patient information.

-- PCI DSS outlines how merchants should protect credit card information when it’s stored on their servers.
+- PCI DSS outlines how merchants should protect credit card information when stored on their servers.

 - FERPA says universities can’t release student records unless they have written consent from those students themselves or their parents if they are minors.

 Effective data governance is critical to the success of any enterprise.
-Data governance helps you ensure that your organization’s data is:
+These data governance pillars help you ensure that your organization’s data is:

 - controlled, managed, and protected.